 An edge stitching foot can make edge stitching easy for you.
 Edge stitching is a top stitch made along the fabric edge or along a seam to flatten it and strengthen it.
 The edge stitch foot can be helpful in making it even and equidistant from the seam/edge.
 More on edge stitch here

 This is a very often used sewing technique used in bag making.
-In this, a topstitching is made very close to the seam line through all the layers of fabric.
-It helps in holding all the layers together as well as invisibly catch the turned under edge of the fabric underneath,like a bias binding.
+In this, topstitching is made very close to the seam line through all the layers of fabric.
+It helps in holding all the layers together as well as invisibly catch the turned under edge of the fabric underneath, like a bias binding.
+More on stitch in the ditch stitching here.

 This stitch is made when sewing a facing to a fabric edge, so that the facing rolls to the back of the fabric very easily without it becoming visible on the face of the fabric.